 I mean, you've got a distribution on that, and you can look at that distribution, based on historical landings, or the historical landings and historical effort both the ones that are currently reporting and the ones that are currently not reporting, for the ELB side.
-I mean, I understand that there's always going to be non-reporting among the non-ELB, but I am most concerned about the
+I mean, I understand that there's always going to be non-reporting among the non-ELB, but I am most concerned about the possibly endogenous movement from reporting to non-reporting that 1 2 could be biasing the results.

-4 MR. DETTLOFF: Yes, that certainly adds an additional complication, 5 and it is something that we could look into, and so it's another 6 assumption that we have to make now with this limited data 7 selection, and it's something that we can look into.
+4 MR. DETTLOFF: Yes, that certainly adds an additional complication, 5 and it is something that we could look into, and so it's another assumption that we have to make now with this limited data 6 7 selection, and it's something that we can look into.